valdeanda/NetAn/README.md

 # **Net**work **An**alyzer

 ### Authors: Maribel Hernandez Rosales(1), Marcos Gonzales laffitte (1), Valerie de Anda (2)

 1. Instituto de Matemáticas, Universidad Nacional Autónoma de México, Mexico
 2. University of Austin at Texas.
 Marine Science Institute.

-We provide a single script  that use the output derived from [Metamis sofware](https://www.ncbi.nlm.nih.gov/pubmed/27887570) sofware,  which is a directed and weighted adyacence list , and compute several statistics
+We provide a single script  that use the output derived from [Metamis sofware](https://www.ncbi.nlm.nih.gov/pubmed/27887570) sofware,  which is a directed network , and compute several statistics
-Please note that any **adyacency list derived from another software can also be used**.
-The input adyacency  list must have(.txt) extention
+Please note that any **networked from another software can also be used** ie [WGCNA: Weighted Correlation Network Analysis](https://cran.r-project.org/web/packages/WGCNA/index.html), [MENA:Molecular Ecological Network Analyses](http://129.15.40.240/mena/).
+Please note that your input file must have(.txt) extention

 # Cite